matt-charr/qa-demo/README.md

 ## <a name="pricer">Pricer</a>

-Only three pricers to rule them all: Combined with variance reduction methods, barrier smoothing techniques and multihreading, our pricers produce accurate and reliable price and sensitivities:
+**Only three pricers to rule them all**: Combined with variance reduction methods, barrier smoothing techniques and multihreading, our pricers produce accurate and reliable price and sensitivities:

-A generic Monte Carlo engine that handles any complex contracts from vanillas to the most exotics.
+A generic **Monte Carlo** engine that handles any complex contracts from vanillas to the most exotics.

-For contracts with weak path dependency and low dimension, a pricer based on Finite Difference Method can be prefered to improve the accuracy.
+For contracts with weak path dependency and low dimension, a pricer based on **Finite Difference Method** can be prefered to improve the accuracy.

-Eventually, a Closed Form Method is proposed if the contract suits it well.
+Eventually, a **Closed Form** Method is proposed if the contract suits it well.

 # <a name="services">Services</a>